influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/guides/join.md

 ---
-title: How to join data with Flux
+title: Join data with Flux
 description: This guide walks through joining data with Flux and outlines how it shapes your data in the process.
 menu:
   flux_0_x: